ocean-tracking-network/resonATe/docs/index.rst

 This is a very simple tool.
 It will take an input file of detections and based on an input parameter will identify suspect detections.
 The suspect detections will be put into a dataframe which the user can examine.
 There will be enough information for each suspect detection for the user to understand why it was flagged.
 There is also enough information to be able to reference the detection in the original file if the user wants to see what was happening at the same time.

 The input parameter is a time in minutes.
-We used 60 as the default as this is what was used in Easton's code.
+We used 60 minutes as the default as this is what was used in Easton's code.
 This value can be changed by the user.
-The output file contains a record for each detection for which there has been more than xx minutes since the previous detection (of that tag/animal) and more than the same amount of time until the next detection.
+The output contains a record for each detection for which there has been more than xx minutes since the previous detection (of that tag/animal) and more than the same amount of time until the next detection.
 It ignores which receiver the detection occurred at.
 That is all it does, nothing more and nothing less.
 Details are in :ref:`Filter Tool <filter_page>`.

 .. _distance_matrix: